rabihkodeih/reedsy/README.md

 #### Answer

-The answer is summarized in script answer_2.py:
+The answer is implemented in script answer_2.py:

     python answer_2.py